Retirement: How to Have a Positive Mental Transition

 Retirement: How to have a Positive Mental Transition

-Once clients are feeling confident that they will have enough money to retire, the next question many of them have is what are they doing to do?
+Once clients are feeling confident that they will have enough money to retire, the next question many of them have is what are they going to do?
 And what does it mean when they are no longer working?

 Just like the transition to being an empty nester can be challenging (me!), the change of working to not can be difficult especially in the beginning.
 One day you are busy working with colleagues and have a defined role.
 Then suddenly you go to days spent unemployed with no set responsibilities and no schedule.
 As we wrote in a previous article there are different phases of retirement - read here if you missed it.